EarlyHemisphere/RedditSubMatch/README.md

 A tool for matching Redditors with similar interests based on their subreddit subscriptions and activity.

+## Please Note:

+This repository most likely won't be used for much development, mainly just to brainstorm ideas for the project.
+It could possibly be used in later iterations when the bot begins incorporating more advanced concepts involving big data.

+The owner of r/submatch has created a post with some outlines for how development will proceed and places for discussion, please check it out if you're interested: https://www.reddit.com/r/submatch/comments/dffo44/message_to_all_interested_programmers/

 ## Code

-Decided to setup docker just in case, can be built/ran with `./run.sh` i fucked up spacing in a file for some reason
+Decided to setup docker just in case, can be built/ran with `./run.sh` if Docker is installed.

 ## Preliminary notes based on the suggestions of Redditors